-Ancelotti’s side would complete a domestic double to conclude a memorable debut season for the Italian in English football, Didier Drogba scoring the only goal as Portsmouth were beaten 1-0 at Wembley.
+Ancelotti’s side completed a domestic double to conclude a memorable debut season for the Italian in English football, as Didier Drogba scored the only goal in a 1-0 win over Portsmouth in the FA Cup final at Wembley.

 Each of the previously mentioned seasons have had their own form of final day drama and tension, but nothing compares to the final day of the 2011/12 season that saw Sergio Aguero score the most iconic goal of the Premier League era.

 United, however, uncharacteristically wobbled, losing at Wigan before drawing 4-4 with Everton at Old Trafford.
-Vincent Kompany then headed the only goal of the game in a Manchester derby victory for City in late April and suddenly the initiative was with the emerging force of the division.
+Vincent Kompany then headed the only goal of the game in a Manchester derby victory for City in late April and suddenly the initiative was with the emerging force.